alphagov/gds-way/dns-hosting.md

 layout: recommendation
 expires: 2018-01-01
 ---
-To make services available on the internet they need to have DNS records to let people know where they are. service.gov.uk domains are delegated to [nameservers](https://www.gov.uk/service-manual/technology/get-a-domain-name#check-where-youll-host-your-dns) controlled by service teams.
+To make your services available over the internet they will need DNS records to let people know where they are. service.gov.uk domains are delegated to [nameservers](https://www.gov.uk/service-manual/technology/get-a-domain-name#check-where-youll-host-your-dns) controlled by service teams.